 - Figure 1.
-These are the average wait times related to hospital admission for inpatient competency evaluations only (including PR's). - Outcomes: During the first quarter of 2018, there was a decrease in the number of admissions from the previous quarter, and represents the fewest admissions since Quarter 2, 2015.
-The average wait times at WSH, between referral for evaluation and bed offer, increased each quarter in 2017 and continue to do so in 2018.
-ESH wait times saw a spike in Q4, but have come back down and are again nearing the target seven days. - Drivers: There is a clear correlation between lower admissions and higher wait times.
+These are the average wait times related to hospital admission for inpatient competency evaluations only (including PR's (defendants released on Personal Recognizance)). - Outcomes: During the second quarter of 2018, a significant decrease in the number of admissions from the previous quarters continued, and represents the fewest admissions in any quarter since reporting began.
+However, the average wait times at WSH, between referral for evaluation and bed offer, after increasing each quarter in 2017 and continuing to do so in Q1 2018, have begun to drop again.
+ESH wait times saw a spike in Q2 2018, and are the highest they have been in two years. - Drivers: There is a clear correlation between lower admissions and higher wait times.
 The hospitals are able to admit fewer patients because of a lack of capacity, coupled with an increase in the time it takes to complete inpatient evaluation services.
 Despite adding 104 beds to program capacity since 2015, increasing demand clearly impacts operations.
 During this quarter, WSH has seen its wait list consistently over 200 individuals on any given day.
 This wait list, coupled with orders extending restoration times (ie. 90-day orders extended to 180-day orders for additional restoration treatment) as well as the aforementioned lack of sufficient capacity, dramatically slows through-put of patients, which gives rise to the increasing time between referral and bed offer and the resulting decrease in inpatient competency evaluation admissions.
+The anomalous decline in wait times at WSH is explained by the fact that, with so few admissions, those that do get admitted waited fewer days, while others not admitted may continue to wait longer.